 The tenements are situated within the Argentinean portion of the regionally extensive Bolivian-Argentinean Tertiary Belt (Puna-Altiplano high-plateau) and there are essentially two major metallogenic associations present.
-The Ordovician basement is often mineralised with gold-bearing quartz veins and, when eroded can develop placer deposits in alluvial settings.
+The Ordovician basement is often mineralised with gold-bearing quartz veins and, when eroded, can develop placer deposits in alluvial settings.
 The Miocene fluvial auriferous conglomerates also show an extensive copper mineralisation, probably related to hydrothermal waters during the Miocene volcanism.
-These type of mineralisations are known to host Red Bed copper deposits, being of a type similar to that of the most famous Corocoro copper deposit in southwest Bolivia (Chapman 2007).
+These types of mineralisations are known to host Red Bed copper deposits, being of a type similar to that of the most famous Corocoro copper deposit in southwest Bolivia (Chapman 2007).
 The property hosts an historical mine known as the “Eureka Mine”, which had been exploited by the Jesuits since the 17th century, with an artificial dam having been constructed for washing the gold extracted from the Mine.
-Further industrial-style exploitation of the gold started circa 1885 (Novarese 1893), along with further exploitation in the “La Perdida” (now called “El Torno”) and the “San Francisco” Mines.
+Further industrial-style exploitation of the gold started in circa 1885 (Novarese 1893), along with further exploitation in the “La Perdida” (now called “El Torno”) and the “San Francisco” Mines.
 The most recent copper extraction began circa 1949 and then continued in sporadic form to 1975 (Coira et al 2002).
-The latest explorations in the area (1980 – 2001), were carried out by Mantos Blancos, Paramount Ventures and Finances and then also more recently, by Minera Penoles and Codelco.
-The Company has a specific interest in 11 exploration licences covering tenements within the Eureka Property discussed above.
+The latest exploration activities in the area (1980 – 2001), were carried out by Mantos Blancos, Paramount Ventures and Finances and then also more recently, by Minera Penoles and Codelco.
+The Company has a specific interest in 11 exploration licences covering tenements within the Eureka Property.